kloyaa/boilerplate-nodejs-crud-api/README.md

 <ul>
     <li><h3>Create, Read, Update and Delete</h3></li>
         <ul>
-            <li><small>In a REST environment, CRUD often corresponds to the HTTP methods POST, GET, PUT, and DELETE, respectively.
-These are the fundamental elements of a persistent storage system.</small></li>
+            <li style="font-size: "10px">In a REST environment, CRUD often corresponds to the HTTP methods POST, GET, PUT, and DELETE, respectively.
+These are the fundamental elements of a persistent storage system.</li>
         </ul>
     <li><h3>HTTP only</h3></li>
         <ul>